aws-samples/aws-edge-native-nomad/README.md

     ```bash
     pip install -r requirements.txt
     ```
-6. Edit the host names and ssh keys in [inventory.yml](./nomad-client/inventory.yml)
+6. Edit the host names and ssh keys in [inventory.yml](./nomad-client/inventory/inventory.yml)
 7. Use ping to check the instances are reachable:
     ```bash
     ansible  -i ./inventory/inventory.yml -m ping all
     ```
 8. Review and edit the `aws_region` and `profile` in [playbook.yml](./nomad-client/playbook.yml) to match your AWS credentials.
-Note that the region must match the one you deployed the CDK stack to since the ansible tasks will fetch parameters from AWS SSM Parameter Store to configure the nomad agent.
+Note that the region must match the one you deployed the CDK stack to since the Ansible tasks will fetch parameters from AWS SSM Parameter Store to configure the nomad agent.
 9. Run the playbook.
-This will install all the necissary dependencies and provision certificates to the device:
+This will install all the necessary dependencies and provision certificates to the device:
     ```bash
     ansible-playbook -i ./inventory/inventory.yml playbook.yml
     ```

-If the playbook completes successfully, you should now see clients connected to your Nomad cluster in the the ready state.
+If the playbook completes successfully, you should now see clients connected to your Nomad cluster in the ready state.

 ![Nomad Clients](assets/nomadui-clients.png)